One-loop Angularity Distributions with Recoil using Soft-Collinear Effective Theory: Angularity soft function at one loop

 \section{Angularity soft function at one loop}

 In this section, we present our calculation of the bare angularity soft function to one loop, based on the definition given in \eq{eq:SoftDefine}.
-We provide results for both positive and negative values of the angularity exponent with $b>-1$.
+The one-loop soft function for angularities is a generalization of the one-loop soft function for the jet broadening case.
+However, the presence of the exponent $b$, not only makes the calculation significantly more difficult than in the case of jet broadening, but also the choice of distribution variables becomes highly non-trivial, due to the presence of coupled distributions.
+As in the case of the jet function and consistent with it, we find a net rapidity divergence for the soft function when $b>0$, while no net rapidity divergence is present when $b<0$.
+We provide novel one-loop results of the soft function for both the positive and the negative value of the angularity exponent.